-Venison sausage crumbled and fried with onions and wrapped in a layer of thin pizza crust and mozzarella cheese and then brushed with butter and sprinkled with oregano and basil.
+Venison Stromboli is venison sausage fried with onions, wrapped in dough with cheese, and then brushed with butter and sprinkled with oregano and basil.

 Venison Stromboli is so good and so easy to make.
 You can literally put whatever you want in a stromboli.
 I like to keep it simple with only a few ingredients.
 This particular Stromboli only has venison sausage, onions, and mozzarella cheese, but sometimes I like to add bell peppers or pepperoni or use venison steak or some spiced up ground venison.
 I love it with steak, mushrooms, and cheese.
 I could go on and on.
 The possibilities are endless really!